Taxes fall, wages rise and jaywalking OK'd by new state laws - Local News 8

 CRIMINAL JUSTICE

-Cash bail will be eliminated for people accused of crimes in Illinois.
+A new law in Illinois is supposed to eliminate cash bail for people accused of crimes, but a judge put that on hold in late December after 64 counties challenged it as unconstitutional.
 Requiring bonds to be posted has long been a way to ensure people who are arrested show up for their trials, but critics say the system penalizes the poor.
-Eliminating cash bail puts Illinois in a group of states including California, Indiana, New Jersey, Nebraska and New York that have prohibited or restricted the practice.
+Eliminating cash bail would put Illinois in a group of states including California, Indiana, New Jersey, Nebraska and New York that have prohibited or restricted the practice.

 Another area where social justice meets criminal justice is relaxing marijuana laws.